evilshxt/uicomponents/README.md

 **Velvron Team** - Creating beautiful, production-ready UI components.

 ```
-Made with ❤️ for developers who care about design
+Made with ❤️ by Velvron Labs for developers who care about design
 ```

 ---